vishnudevtj/ctf/snippets/pwnage/README.md

 # pwnage

 Creates a template exploit script for CTF based pwn challenges .
-Basically many of the pwn challenges are menu driven and we have to write a wrapper function to interact with each menu which the binary provide , offcource we will be using pwntools , process of copying the binary's output create those fuctions are tedious .
+Basically many of the pwn challenges are menu driven and we have to write a wrapper function to interact with each menu which the binary provide , of course we will be using pwntools , process of copying the binary's output create those functions are tedious .

 Mostly a specific input will trigger the menu entry, so first we will define new menu entry with